 Objectives:

-5. Provide workshops and activities to help them in their future (sewing, crafts, cooking, entrepreneurship, etc.).
+- Provide workshops and activities to help them in their future (sewing, crafts, cooking, entrepreneurship, etc.)

-Safe in Nairobi provides the space and time for these women to recover from the trauma of the violence they have experienced.
-For this purpose, they are supported by two social workers who alternately live with them in the house, as well as a social worker who assists in planning and starting a new life.
+Safe in Nairobi provides the space and time for these women and their children to recover from the trauma of the violence they have experienced.
+For this purpose, they are supported by two Safe House Managers who alternately live with them in the house, as well as a social worker who assists in planning and starting a new life.

 During their stay in the house, the women engage in various activities to improve their self-esteem, work on their mental health to overcome trauma and promote economic independence and entrepreneurship.
 They also receive talks and workshops on gender-based violence, menstrual hygiene, family planning, and positive parenting, among others.